 - Streambank erosion where additional tree planting can provide long-term reduction in soil loss.

 - Forests or woodlands that are overcrowded with trees (need thinning) or would benefit from additional tree planting; or contain a high percentage of invasive or undesirable trees and shrubs.

 How to Apply for EQIP

 Landowners may apply at any time at their local USDA Service Center, NRCS Office.
 Once an application is received NRCS will contact a Kansas Forest Service forester who will schedule a visit to the applicant’s property.
 The forester will determine if a “resource concern” exists and prepare a plan based on the landowner’s objectives.
 To facilitate the process, some landowners may wish to contact their local forester or complete an EQIP Self-Assessment Worksheet before applying which may improve the application’s ranking.
-The application cut off period for the general EQIP sign up will be mid-November 2014.
+The application cut off period for the general EQIP sign up is generaly in mid-November.
 EQIP for Forestland Health is a continuous program and landowners are encouraged to apply long before the cut off period as possible to ensure timely processing of applications and plans.

 Following the cut off period, applications are ranked in priority based on a variety of factors and funded until the annual allocation is exhausted.
 Landowners are generally informed by April if their application has been approved.
 Any project expenses an applicant incurs prior to practice approval will not be reimbursed.
 EQIP contacts generally run from 1 to 3 years.